jymcheong/SysmonResources/6. Sample Data/README.md

 3. And finally depending on the Threat Capabilities & Mission Objectives, s/he may complete the objectives right after gathering enough information or Stay Insider the network for further objectives.

-For insider threat, it is very challenging because they already have good knowledge & legit access to the systems to begin with compared to external actors who have to go through more stages.
+For insider threats, they are very challenging because these users already have good knowledge & have legitimate access to the systems to begin with, compared to external actors who have to go through more stages.
 The 4 Stages can be further expanded into related tactical groups:

 ![](img/alcVSattack.png)